nodeca/js-yaml/README.md

-JS-YAML - YAML 1.1 parser for JavaScript
+JS-YAML - YAML 1.2 parser for JavaScript
 ========================================

 [![Build Status](https://secure.travis-ci.org/nodeca/js-yaml.png)](http://travis-ci.org/nodeca/js-yaml)

 [Online Demo](http://nodeca.github.com/js-yaml/)

+This is an implementation of [YAML](http://yaml.org/), a human friendly data serialization language.

-This is a native port of [PyYAML](http://pyyaml.org/), the most advanced YAML parser.
+Previously, it was a native port of [PyYAML](http://pyyaml.org/).
+Now, it is rewritten from scratch, directly from version 1.2 of the specification.

-Now you can use all modern YAML feature right in JavaScript.
-Originally snapshoted version - PyYAML 3.10 (2011-05-30).
+## Breaking changes in 1.0.x -> 2.0.x

+- `scan`, `parse`, `compose`, `addConstructor` functions and all of the classes like `Loader`, `Constructor`, `Resolver` was dropped because of complete architecture overhaul.
+However, `load`, `loadAll`, `safeLoad` and `safeLoadAll` functions are almost backward-compatible.
+See the updated API listing for details.

 ## Breaking changes in 0.3.x -> 1.0.x